Krishna4/mqttSample/README.md

 # mqttSample
-Using mqtt implemented a simple publish and subscribe model
+Using mqtt and eclipse paho client implemented a simple publish and subscribe model

-After Compiling

-To Start MQTT Server locally:
+### To Start MQTT Server locally:

-java Main
+> java Main

-defaultport: 1883
+## defaultport: 1883

-To Start Subscribers
+## To Start Subscribers

-java MQTTSubScriber1.java
+> java MQTTSubScriber1

-java MQTTSubScriber2.java
+> java MQTTSubScriber2

-To Start brokwer
+## To Start brokwer

-java MQTTBroker.java
+> java MQTTBroker